The Courtroom That Tore Itself Apart — Modern Paraphrase | fresh.bible

 "We have bound ourselves by a solemn oath not to eat a single thing until we have killed Paul.
 Here's what we need you to do: have the council send word to the tribune asking him to bring Paul back for further questioning.
 We'll be waiting.
 We'll kill him before he even reaches the courtroom."

 Let that sink in.
 Forty men.
 A hunger strike tied to an assassination.
-And the religious leaders — the chief and — didn't push back.
+And the religious leaders — the chief priests and — didn't push back.
 They didn't say "this is extreme."
 They didn't object to a plan involving murder on the way to a fake hearing.
 They agreed to stage it.
 The people who were supposed to represent God's were now co-conspirators in a plot to kill a man without a trial.
 That's how far the hatred had gone.

-Here's where the story takes an unexpected turn.
-Paul's nephew — the son of Paul's sister — somehow heard about the ambush.
+Here's where the story takes an unexpected turn. nephew — the son of Paul's sister — somehow heard about the ambush.
 The text doesn't explain how.
 Maybe he overheard the conspirators.
 Maybe someone talked.
 Either way, this young man walked straight into the Roman barracks and told Paul everything.

 Paul didn't panic.
 He called over a and said: